MohsenIT/name-matching-data-preparation/data/README.md

 ## Labeling Errors

 According to our investigation, there are many errors in the orginal labels of above dataset.
 Complex name variations, such as changing the order of tokens, were hidden from the sight of manual taggers.
 The resolved ids of 665 records on ArXiv and 32 records on CiteSeer are manually merged or fixed during our correction.

+## Files description
+The excel files with _\_input.xlsx_ suffix are the the name corpus.
+Their errors are beside them with _\_probable\_errata.xlsx_ suffix.
+The data modeling algorithm reads erreta files and corrects labels of the corresponding name corpus.

++Also a corpus of nicknames are available in this folder.
+It is an auxiliary data,  which is used to create the the level 2 of proposed matching HIN.